 This step can be a tough one unless you know your team and the stakeholders well.
 Knowing the meeting sponsor's key objectives will help.
 You can use those objectives to think about who might contribute to finding a solution or moving the conversation forward.
 Consider who might have the answers to some of the possible questions—those are the people who likely need to join the meeting.

-Help participants prepare for the meeting ahead of time
+Prepare participants for the meeting ahead of time

 Participants are much more likely to engage in a meeting when they have a chance to think through the agenda and identify where they may contribute.
 Before your meeting, provide the attendees with some additional context beyond the subject line of the invite.
 This can be in the form of a purpose statement, an agenda, or supporting materials.